-Make Pasta + Muffins with Samson Juicer
+Make Pasta & Muffins with A Wheatgrass Juicer

 Grains are ideal for extra calories.
 You'd rather not add to your calorie load right now?
 Believe me, once you begin to eat raw, you get starving hungry!

 Since vegetables and leafy greens are virtually calorie-free, that leaves only 3 raw foods for calories — fruit, sprouted grains, and fats (avocado, nuts, seeds).

 I found when I began to switch to raw foods, I needed both cooked grains and raw sprouted grain snacks.
 These days I've gone off all cooked grain except quinoa and sprouted bread.